mikeizbicki/ucr-cs100/textbook/tools/vim/morevim/morevim.md

 :tabm i
 ```

-You can close tabs as you would when you close Vim by calling the `:q` command, the `:tabclose` command, or even the `:tabclose i` command to close the `i-th` tab.
+You can close tabs as you would close Vim by calling the `:q` command, the `:tabclose` command, or even the `:tabclose i` command to close the `i-th` tab.

 ### Viewports